chaostools/B-Browser/README.md

  * 😓 zoom not working :not showing the buttons , when used with collasping action bar.
  * 😓 the collapsing action of toolbar is bad on performance since nested scroll view is being used on an already scrollable web view( without nested scroll view, colapsing action won't work)
  * 😓 Keyboard gets opened by default
- * 😡😡😡  SEARCHBAR IS FUCKING BAD: how cn i make this shit do: https://goo.gl/Zfm6K2
+ * 😡😡😡  SEARCHBAR IS  BAD: how cn i make this  do: https://goo.gl/Zfm6K2